Wall Street erases losses as bank, energy stocks lead pullback

 Earlier, the markets got off to a dour note as data showed China's factory activity contracted for the first time in 19 months in December, hit by the Sino-U.S. trade war, while Euro zone manufacturing activity barely avoided contraction.

-Healthcare <.SPXHC>, the best performing among the 11 major S&P sectors last year, dropped 1.35 percent and along with the defensive real estate <.SPLRCL>, utilities <.SPLRCU> and consumer staples <.SPLRCS> sectors weighed on the markets.
+Healthcare, the best performing among the 11 major S&P sectors last year, dropped 1.35 percent and along with the defensive real estate, utilities and consumer staples sectors weighed on the markets.

-Financials <.SPSY> rose 0.59 percent.
-Bank stocks <.SPXBK>, in particular, rose 1.47 percent, getting a boost from Barclays predicting that U.S. large-cap bank stocks, which lagged in 2018, could outperform the S&P in 2019.
+Financials rose 0.59 percent.
+Bank stocks, in particular, rose 1.47 percent, getting a boost from Barclays predicting that U.S. large-cap bank stocks, which lagged in 2018, could outperform the S&P in 2019.

 Frederick and Ryan Nauman, a market strategist at Informa Financial Intelligence in Zephyr Cove, Nevada, both cautioned that the concerns that roiled the market in 2018 were still around.